kasimrehman/azure-docs/articles/expressroute/expressroute-faqs.md

 No. From a routing perspective, all virtual networks linked to the same ExpressRoute circuit are part of the same routing domain and aren't isolated from each other.
 If you need route isolation, you need to create a separate ExpressRoute circuit.

-### Can I've one virtual network connected to more than one ExpressRoute circuit?
+### Can I have one virtual network connected to more than one ExpressRoute circuit?

 Yes.
 You can link a single virtual network with up to four ExpressRoute circuits in the same location or up to 16 ExpressRoute circuits in different peering locations.